kredimx/react-assessment/README.md

 - Deploy your code to Heroku or Firebase, it takes no longer than 20 minutes!
 - if you have any questions, do not hesitate to reach us, this is so important!
 - Happy coding! :)

+Recomendations:

+- Use functional components.
+- Use Redux + middlewares like Thunk or Sagas.
+- Use Formik + Yup or equivalents.

 ## Part I